swiftlang/swift-evolution/proposals/nnnn-isolated-conformances.md

 }
 ```

 Providing full data-race safety with isolated conformances also requires us to reason about the sendability of a *metatype*, because sending the metatype to another isolation domain can carry protocol conformances with it.
-For example, the following code could introduce a data race if the conformance of `T` to `GlobalLookup` were `isolated`, despite not having a `Sendable` constraint:
+For example, the following code could introduce a data race if the conformance of `T` to `GlobalLookup` were isolated, despite not having a `Sendable` constraint:

 ```swift
 protocol GlobalLookup {